KryptedGaming/krypted/docs/package_guides/discord.md

 * `django_discord_connector.tasks.verify_all_discord_users_groups` is used to check that users have the groups they're supposed to, and updates their groups based on what's in the database.
 With the `DISCORD_REMOTE_PRIORITY` setting set to `True`, it will favor Discord groups over Krypted groups.
 * `django_discord_connector.tasks.sync_discord_users_accounts` This will update usernames and nicknames of all users.
 * `django_discord_connector.tasks.remote_sync_all_discord_users_groups` Sometimes, groups get out of sync.
 This is most common when someone adds a group to a user on the Discord server, instead of letting authentication handle it.
 By running this task, we do a hard sync on all users. **This is an expensive task, don't overuse it.**
+* 'django_discord_connector.tasks.enforce_discord_nicknames` This task takes an ARGUMENT `enforce_strategy`, which can be on of the following: `EVE_ONLINE`.
+This will enforce Discord nicknames (e.g in the case of `EVE_ONLINE`, primary character name).
+You must disable users' ability to change their nickname for this to work cleanly.

 ### Recommended Task Schedule